Stuck Renting For Life

-Los Angeles County is a majority-renter metropolitan area with 55% of its residents renting —in Los Angeles City, it’s about 2/3 of the population.
-Los Angeles has the lowest rate of homeownership out of every major metropolitan area in the nation.
-The housing stock is mostly owned by corporate landlords and Wall St. investors who, more interested in profits than people, have raised rent on us and displaced our neighbors .
+Los Angeles County is a majority-renter metropolitan area with 55% of its residents renting.
+Of every major metropolitan area in the nation, Los Angeles has the lowest rate of homeownership!
+Our housing stock is increasingly being bought up by corporate landlords and Wall St. investors who, more interested in profits than people, have raised rent on us and displaced our neighbors .

 Los Angeles County is now the third most rent-burdened metropolitan area in the nation.